OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 6. Union types are allowed if they are a union of literals belonging to a single type (`string`, `number`, or `boolean`).
 Unions of a supported type with undefined are also supported.

 7. Object types are allowed if they contain properties of type `string`, `number`, `boolean`, supported arrays, or other supported objects.
-The following example showed nested objects that are supported as parameter types:
+The following example shows nested objects that are supported as parameter types:

     ```TypeScript
     // Office Scripts can return an Employee object because Position only contains strings and numbers.